cosmos72/cl-parametric-types/README.md

             T2 second;
         }

+  Note: also `TEMPLATE-STRUCT` accepts arbitrary lambda-lists as its arguments, including optional arguments, keyword arguments, and &rest.

-As a generalization, the arguments of `TEMPLATE-FUNCTION`, `TEMPLATE-STRUCT` and `TEMPLATE-CLASS`, they can be anything, not only types.
+Unlike C++ templates, where you must declare if the arguments of `template<...>` are types or values (and if they are values, you must declare their type), the arguments of `TEMPLATE-FUNCTION`, `TEMPLATE-STRUCT` and `TEMPLATE-CLASS` can be anything, not only types.

 Appendix: why bringing C++-style templates to Common Lisp?
 ----------------------------------------------------------